 Teen queens, mad geniuses, and velociraptor-riding barbarians.
 What would happen if they actually met?

 I’m fully aware that’s a ridiculous proposition.
-And I’m also aware that it’s entirely self-serving—that its purpose is to ease the bounds of credibility, so I can stand a chance of telling a farcical tale.
+And I’m also aware that it’s self-serving—that its purpose is to ease the bounds of reader credibility, so I can stand a chance of telling a farcical tale.
 I’ve done my part to set up the story.
 The rest is up to you.